 A Taster Day typically comes next, offering your child a chance to experience life as a d’Overbroeck’s student.
 The visit will include five to eight lessons.
-If your child enjoys themselves and wishes to proceed with the admissions process, they will be invited to sit an entrance assessment, set in the Autumn term.
+If your child enjoys themselves and wishes to proceed with the admissions process, they will be invited to sit an entrance assessment and attend an interview (in the Autumn term).
 The assessment lasts around two and a half hours.

 A current-school reference will also be requested.
 Upon receipt of an offer of a place, you should accept it within the following four weeks.

 D’Overbroeck’s College 11 Plus (11+) Scholarships and Bursaries